mbaersch/purchase-validator/README.md

 - a transaction_id must be present and have a value other than empty string, null or undefined (or "null" / "undefined" as a string)
 - a value must be present, if the option is checked
 - if a value is found, it has to be either a number or a string that can be parsed to a number
+- if a tax and / or shippig value is required, an error occurs if not present or invalid.
+If a value is found, it has to be either a number or a string that can be parsed to a number and will be checked in any case (even if option is not checked)
 - if a value is found, a currency must be present and set with a value
 - items array must be present and not empty
 - items must have at least an item_id or item_name